tm-craggs/city-notes/Year 1/Computer Fundementals/1 - Architecture History.md

 - Computers became faster, smaller and cheaper

 **Fourth Generation:** Very Large Scale Integration (VLSI) Computers (1980-Present)
-- VLSI
+- VLSI chips could have 10,000 components per chip
+- 1981, IBM introduced the Personal Computer

 **Modern Computers:**
 - System on Chip (SoC) - All components of the computer are stored on one chip.
+- New types of processors and memory, such as Graphics Processing Units (GPUs)
+- Laptops, smartphones, tablets and smart watches.

+Mechanical ➔ Vacuum tube ➔ Transistor ➔ Integrated Circuit ➔ Very Large
+Scale Integration ➔ System on Chip